Abdullah bin Zayed holds phone calls with several foreign ministers to discuss regional developments

 - Dubai 05:25 06:38 12:34 15:53 18:24 19:38

-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, has held phone calls with several foreign ministers to discuss the latest regional developments and the implications of the blatant Iranian missile attacks targeting the UAE and a number of brotherly nations.
+H.H.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held phone calls with a number of foreign ministers to discuss the latest regional and international developments, following the blatant Iranian missile attacks that targeted the UAE and several countries in the region.

 H.H.
-Sheikh Abdullah held phone calls with Dr. Fuad Mohammed Hussein, Deputy Prime Minister and Minister of Foreign Affairs of the Republic of Iraq; Tanja Fajon, Deputy Prime Minister and Minister of Foreign Affairs of the Republic of Slovenia; Maxime Prevot, Deputy Prime Minister and Minister of Foreign Affairs of Belgium; Yvette Cooper, Secretary of State for Foreign, Commonwealth and Development Affairs of the United Kingdom; Dr. Subrahmanyam Jaishankar, Minister of External Affairs of the Republic of India; Penny Wong, Minister for Foreign Affairs of Australia; Dr. Vivian Balakrishnan, Minister for Foreign Affairs of Singapore; Radosław Sikorski, Deputy Prime Minister and Minister of Foreign Affairs of the Republic of Poland; Sheikh Jarrah Jaber Al Ahmad Al Sabah; Margus Tsahkna, Minister of Foreign Affairs of the Republic of Estonia; Nadezhda Neynsky, Minister of Foreign Affairs of the Republic of Bulgaria; Dr Khalilur Rahman, Minister of Foreign Affairs of the People’s Republic of Bangladesh; Anita Anand, Minister of Foreign Affairs of Canada; Mauro Vieira, Minister of Foreign Affairs of the Federative Republic of Brazil; and Marko Đurić, Minister of Foreign Affairs of the Republic of Serbia.
+Sheikh Abdullah held phone calls with Cho Hyun, Foreign Minister of the brotherly Republic of Korea; Ararat Mirzoyan, Minister of Foreign Affairs of Armenia; Giorgos Gerapetritis, Minister of Foreign Affairs of Greece; Lars Løkke Rasmussen, Minister of Foreign Affairs of Denmark; Gabriela Sommerfeld, Minister of Foreign Affairs and Human Mobility of Ecuador; and Dato Erywan Yusof, the Second Minister of Foreign Affairs of Brunei Darussalam

-During the phone calls with the ministers, H.H.
-Sheikh Abdullah bin Zayed Al Nahyan affirmed the safety of all residents and visitors in the UAE.
+H.H.
+Sheikh Abdullah and the ministers exchanged views on the latest developments in the region and their implications for regional stability, the global economy, and energy security.
+They also discussed the importance of joint action to strengthen international efforts aimed at consolidating regional security and stability.

 Follow Emirates 24|7 on Google News.